araobp/virtual-showroom/README.md

 This time, I’m utilizing OpenAI's multimodal AI for image recognition and object detection.

-I uploaded the experiment result to YouTube: [YouTube](https://youtu.be/1yXJCsx69_0)
+I uploaded the experiment result to YouTube: [The experiment of multimodal AI with Unity](https://youtu.be/1yXJCsx69_0)

 After trying various experiments, I found that an image size of at least 512px x 512px seems to work best.